degville/snap-docs/docs/how-to-guides/work-with-snaps/configure-snaps.md

 (how-to-guides-work-with-snaps-configure-snaps)=
 # Configure snaps

-Certain snaps, such as those providing a background service, expose  configuration options that can be viewed and changed.
+Certain snaps, such as those providing a background service, have configuration options that can be viewed and changed.
 The commands for viewing and changing these configuration options are `snap get`, `snap set` and `snap unset`.

-For example, to see the configuration options exposed by an installed snap, enter `snap get <snap name>`:
+To see the configuration options of an installed snap, enter `snap get <snap name>`:

 ```bash
 $ sudo snap get nextcloud